-In order to arrive at the right selection for your purposes and your home’s aesthetic, it’s important to learn about the various types of woods and the different qualities of each.
+In order to arrive at the right selection for your purposes, the cost of your solid wood door and your home’s aesthetic, it’s important to learn about the various types of woods and the different qualities of each.
 Here’s a guide to get you started:

 Interior vs. Exterior Woods

 Exterior wood doors, in particular, front entry door entrances, are the portal to your home.
 As such, their role is to create a warm, welcoming impression on visitors.
 At the same time, they ought to be constructed of a wood species hardy enough to keep your residence secure and stand up to all sorts of weather.